How to Set Up ShipStation Shipping on WooCommerce

 What you need:

-- The free ShipStation shipping plugin from WordPress.org.
-PRO adds labels, tracking, box presets, and bulk fulfillment.
+• The free ShipStation shipping plugin from WordPress.org.
+PRO adds shipping labels, tracking, shipping box presets, and bulk fulfillment.

 The setup, in six steps: